Caldwell Esselstyn

 Caldwell Blakeman Esselstyn Jr. (born December 12, 1933) is an American physician, author and former Olympic rowing champion.

 Esselstyn is director of the Heart Disease Reversal Program at the Cleveland Clinic.
-He is also the author of Prevent and Reverse Heart Disease (2007), in which he argued for a low-fat, whole foods, plant-based diet that avoids all animal products and oils, as well as reducing or avoiding soybeans, nuts, and avocados.
-The diet has been advocated by former U.S. President Bill Clinton.
+He is also the author of Prevent and Reverse Heart Disease (2007), in which he argued for a low-fat, whole foods, plant-based diet that recommends excluding all animal protein and byproducts.

 Background

 Esselstyn was born in New York City in 1933 to Dr. Caldwell Blakeman Esselstyn Sr. and Lilian Meyer.
-Dr. Esselstyn's father was a prominent physician who was consulted by John F Kennedy for setting up Medicare and was the personal physician for Lou Gherig.
-His wife's father and grandfather, George Washington Crile and George "Barney" Crile, were notable surgeons who pioneered many medical innovations.